 The EPA administers the scheme with guidance from an operations committee with representatives of the community, industry and the government.

-Due to the dry weather, during 2018-19 the scheme participants had only one opportunity to discharge saline water in the Middle and Lower Sectors of the Hunter River.
-The potential discharge event occurred in April 2019, however no industries took the opportunity to discharge during this event.
+There were 18 opportunities to discharge saline water in the Lower sector of the Hunter River, 13 opportunities in the Middle sector and two opportunities in the Upper sector.
+The potential discharge events occurred in February and April 2020, however no industries took the opportunity to discharge during these events.

 Instead of discharging, the mines retained this low quality water to process coal and supress dust, keeping more good quality water in the Hunter for other uses such as agriculture, town water supply and power generation.

-This map of the Scheme shows the three sectors of the Hunter River, and the associated compliance levels for 2018-19.
-Each sector was 100% compliant with the salinity goal.
+This map of the scheme shows the three sectors of the Hunter River, and the associated compliance levels for 2019-20.
+Each sector was 100% compliant with the salinity goal during discharge opportunities.

 Scheme performance reports